Jason Van Allen, Ph.D.

 Some key words and phrases that reflect my research interests include pediatric psychology, health psychology, positive psychology, obesity/weight-management interventions, physical activity promotion, and sleep medicine.

-- Van Allen, J., Seegan, P. L., Haslam, A., & Steele, R. G. (in press).
+- Van Allen, J., Seegan, P. L., Haslam, A., & Steele, R. G. (2016).
 Hope mediates the relationship between depression and quality of life among youths enrolled in a family-based pediatric obesity intervention.
 Children's Health Care.

 - Van Allen, J., Steele, R. G., Nelson, M. B., Peugh, J., Egan, A., Clements, M., & Patton, S. (2016).
 A longitudinal examination of hope and optimism and their role in type 1 diabetes in youths.
 Journal of Pediatric Psychology, 41, 741-749.